jarrodmillman/pose-stats/description.md

 We will perform detailed code and governance audits on `YAGLM` and `ISLP`.
-The goal of these audits is to better understand what type of training, technical & social infrastructure, and software development practices these projects need to become rigorous and sustainable open source projects like many existing projects in the scientific Python ecosystem.
+The goal of these audits is to better understand what type of training, technical & social infrastructure, and software development practices these projects need to become rigorous and sustainable open-source projects like many existing projects in the scientific Python ecosystem.

 **Engagement with Related OSEs.**